Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Notation and setup

 \subsection{Notation}

 Suppose we observe an independent and identically distributed (iid) sample $(\Zb_1, \ldots, \Zb_n)$ of size $n$ drawn from a distribution $\P$.
 For each subject $i$ in the sample, the vector $\Zb$ can be decomposed as $\Zb = (\Xb, A, S, Y)$, where we dropped the subscript $i$ for readability.
-Let $\Xb$ denote the vector of baseline covariates which may include both discrete and continuous random variables and let $\mathcal{X}$ denote the support of $\Xb$.
+Let $\Xb$ denote the vector of baseline covariates, which may include both discrete and continuous random variables, and let $\mathcal{X}$ denote the support of $\Xb$.
 Additionally, suppose $\Vb$ is a vector of discrete covariates such that $\Vb \subset \Xb$, representing the pre-planned subgroups of interest.
 Let $\widetilde{\Xb} = \Xb \setminus\Vb$, that is $\widetilde{\Xb}$ is the vector of random variables composed of those elements of $\Xb$ not in $\Vb$.
-Let $A$ denote the randomized treatment indicator such that $A \in \mathcal{A} = \{0,1\}$ where $1$ indicates the reception of the active treatment and $0$ the reception of the control.
-Let $S$ represent the population indicator variable with support $\mathcal{S} = \{0,1\}$, describing membership in the original trial ($S=1$) where the subgroup analysis is conducted, or external data set ($S=0$), while the random variable $Y$ represents a real-valued outcome.
-Throughout this paper, we will use counterfactuals notation \citep{pearl2010introduction}, where $Y(a)$ denotes the counterfactual outcome that would have been observed in a hypothetical world where treatment $A=a$ had been given.
-In this paper, our focus is on the subgroup average treatment effect in the target trial ($\satett$), defined as
+Let $A$ denote the randomized treatment indicator such that $A \in \mathcal{A} = \{0,1\}$, where $1$ indicates the reception of the active treatment and $0$ the reception of the control.
+Let $S$ represent the population indicator variable with support $\mathcal{S} = \{0,1\}$, describing membership in the original target trial ($S=1$) where the subgroup analysis is conducted, or external dataset ($S=0$), while the random variable $Y$ represents a real-valued outcome.
+In this manuscript we consider the ``target'' or ``target-trial'', the original trial (S=1).
+Throughout this paper, we will use counterfactual notation \citep{pearl2010introduction}, where $Y(a)$ denotes the counterfactual outcome that would have been observed in a hypothetical world where treatment $A=a$ had been administered.